KarnbirKhera/CUDA-Vector-Addition/README.md

 While understanding this, I thought why dont we use float8 instead?
 Because wouldn't 8 floats mean the thread would perfectly request 32 bytes of data, which perfectly fit's the 32 byte DRAM sector using just a single memory request?
 The reasoning why this wouldn't be as efficient is again leads us back to the GPU architecture, specifically to the size of the 128 bit memory bus from the L1 cache to the registers.<br><br>

-If we were to use float8, that would mean each thread requires 8 (floats) * 4 (size of float) = 32 bytes, which converted to bit's is 256 bit's.
-This means for every thread, we would would need a very costly two read operations which is very inefficient compared to float4 where we request 4 (floats) * 4 (size of float) = 16 bytes which is 128 bit's, which only requires a single read transaction as it fit's perfectly within the L1 to register memory bus.
+If we were to use float8, that would mean each thread requires 8 (floats) * 4 (size of float) = 32 bytes, which converted to bits is 256 bits.
+This means for every thread, we would would need a very costly two read operations which is very inefficient compared to float4 where we request 4 (floats) * 4 (size of float) = 16 bytes which is 128 bits, which only requires a single read transaction as it fit's perfectly within the L1 to register memory bus.
 This means the reason why float4 works so great is because we're balancing a fine line where we make sure to utilize all the data we can from a single DRAM read, while also making sure not to tip over into needing two costly DRAM reads. <br><br><br>

 <h3>Vectorization Width Analysis</h3>
 While float8 is not supported in CUDA, so our earlier float8 analysis is just theory, lets do deep dive into float, float2, float4 and the theoretical float8 to understand the best use case for each.